 “Zionism, or Jewish self-determination, is a core part of many Jews’ cultural and religious identity,” Robin said.
 “Opposing Zionism often disregards both the historical and contemporary threats to Jewish survival and the important role that Israel plays in Jewish identity and life.”

-SSI’s collaboration and alignment with other MLC organizations
+SSI’s collaboration and alignment with MLC

 The ALAS executive board member stated that they voted against Vanderbilt SSI due to believing that the organization does not truly want to collaborate with other student groups.
-The ALAS and JVP executive board members said SSI’s goals are inherently antithetical to advancing toward unity as they “work against” Palestinians and the Palestinian cause.
+They and the JVP executive board member said SSI’s goals and values are antithetical to the MLC's.
+For example, the ALAS board member stated that SSI cannot advance toward unity — a core MLC value — because it “work[s] against” Palestinians and the Palestinian cause.

 Robin said Vanderbilt SSI had aspired to work with other members of the MLC to strengthen inclusivity on campus, make their voices heard and protect its members from antisemitism.